- Overseas Field Courses

 - Pick-up and drop-off at Dulles International airport, and transportation for course activities

-- Daily full-service buffet at the SMSC Dining Commons – Dining begins with dinner the day before the course begins and ends with breakfast the day after the course concludes.
+- Daily full-service buffet at the SMSC Dining Commons – Dining begins with dinner on May 31st (5-6pm) ends with breakfast on Saturday June 6th.

-- Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at extra cost) – Lodging at this facility begins the Sunday before the course begins and check out is the day after the course concludes.
+- Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at extra cost) – Lodging at this facility begins Sunday May 31st and check out is Saturday June 6th.

 Scholarships are available on a competitive basis for eligible international applicants.
 Click HERE for more information on scholarships.